RicardoAzuul/RicardoAzuul.github.io/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my wife, Elizabeth Lane.
+She knows I'm enthousiastic about roleplaying games, and she offered creating this site as a suggestion for my first Milestone Project for Code Institute's Diploma in Software Development.